Albert Gonzalez: Plea bargain

 On August 28, 2009, Gonzalez's attorney filed papers with the United States District Court for the District of Massachusetts in Boston indicating that he would plead guilty to all 19 charges in the U.S. v.
 Albert Gonzalez, 08-CR-10223, case (the TJ Maxx case).
 According to reports this plea bargain would "resolve" issues with the New York case of U.S. v.
 Yastremskiy, 08-CR-00160 in United States District Court for the Eastern District of New York (the Dave and Busters case).

-Gonzalez asked for leniency on the grounds that he suffered from Asperger syndrome, and his attorney submitted a report from a psychiatrist describing Gonzalez's actions as “consistent with description of the Asperger’s disorder” and “Internet addiction.”
+Gonzalez asked for leniency on the grounds that he had Asperger syndrome, and his attorney submitted a report from a psychiatrist describing Gonzalez's actions as "consistent with description of the Asperger's disorder" and "Internet addiction."
 On March 25, 2010, U.S. District Judge Patti Saris sentenced Gonzalez to 20 years in prison for hacking into and stealing information from TJX, Office Max, the Dave & Busters restaurant chain, Barnes & Noble and a string of other companies.
 The next day, U.S. District Court Judge Douglas P. Woodlock sentenced him to 20 years in connection with the Heartland Payment Systems case.
-The sentences were ordered to run concurrently, meaning that Gonzalez will serve a total of 20 years for both cases.
+The sentences were ordered to run concurrently, meaning that Gonzalez would serve a total of 20 years for both cases.
 Gonzalez was also ordered to forfeit more than $1.65 million, a condominium in Miami, a blue 2006 BMW 330i automobile, IBM and Toshiba laptop computers, a Glock 27 firearm, a Nokia cell phone, a Tiffany diamond ring and three Rolex watches.

 On March 25, 2011, Gonzalez filed a motion in U.S. District Court in Boston to withdraw his guilty plea.
-He claimed that during the time he committed his crimes, he had been assisting the United States Secret Service in seeking out international cybercriminals and said his attorneys failed to advise him that he could have therefore used a “public authority” defense.
+He claimed that during the time he committed his crimes, he had been assisting the United States Secret Service in seeking out international cybercriminals and said his attorneys failed to advise him that he could have therefore used a "public authority" defense.
 The Secret Service declined to comment on Gonzalez's motion.

-Gonzalez (inmate number: 25702-050) is currently serving his 20-year sentence at the FMC Lexington, a medical facility.
-He is scheduled for release August 16, 2023.
+Gonzalez (inmate number: 25702-050) served 13 years of his 20-year sentence at the FMC Lexington, a medical facility.
+He was released on September 19, 2023.